-- 1. Co-operate with, support and advise management on all matters relating to Health, Safety and Welfare, including statutory compliance. - 2.
-Present yourself and your advice in an independent and effective manner, safeguarding the confidentiality of personal information that may come to your attention. - 3.
+- 1. Act as Competent Person as per the Management of Health and Safety at Work Regulations 1999. - 2.
+Co-operate with, support and advise management on all matters relating to Health, Safety and Welfare, including statutory compliance. - 3.
 Advise management on such training and the implementation of such systems as may be necessary to ensure that all places of work are made and kept safe. - 4.
-Make sure management recognise the necessity for ensuring the protection of the general public from any risk to their person or health resulting from work undertaken by the Company. - 5.
+Ensure management recognise the necessity for ensuring the protection of the general public from any risk to their person or health resulting from work undertaken by the Company. - 5.
 Advise management on practical methods of ensuring staff comply with all statutory requirements in health and safety. - 6.
-Carry out six monthly inspections of Company operations to ensure compliance with the policy and statutory requirements. - 7.
-Immediately report to the Managing Director, by telephone, any non-compliance with policy or statutory requirements. - 8.
-Investigate all accidents and incidents in accordance with the Company Procedures. - 9.
-Set a personal example.
+Carry out regular inspections of Company operations to ensure compliance with the policy and statutory requirements. - 7.
+Immediately report to the Managing Director, by telephone, any non-compliance with policy or statutory requirements.